 Shweta Tiwari Reveals How ‘Hum Tum And Them’ Pushed Her Out Of Her Comfort Zone; Ekta Praises Her

-Shweta Tiwari, who is currently seen in Sony TV's Mere Dad Ki Dulhan, will be seen in Ekta Kapoor's web series Hum Tum And Them.
-The trailer of the web series was released recently and Shweta is seen in never-seen-before avatar.
-She has chopped her tresses short and is seen doing quite bold scenes.
+Shweta Tiwari, who is currently seen in Sony TV's Mere Dad Ki Dulhan, will be seen in Ekta Kapoor's web series, Hum Tum And Them.
+The trailer of the web series was released recently and Shweta is seen in a never-seen-before avatar.
+She has chopped her tresses short and is seen doing quite a few bold scenes.
 The show revolves around Shweta and Akshay Oberoi's characters Shiva and Yudi - both are single parents, and how they try to balance their family life after finding love in each other.
 Shweta took to social media and revealed that the show pushed her out of her comfort zone.

 From chopping off her long tresses to filming intimate scenes with Akshay, Shweta has written about pushing her boundaries.
-She also thanked Ekta Kapoor and team (producer Deeya Singh) for tursting her.
+She also thanked Ekta Kapoor and team (producer Deeya Singh) for trusting her.

 Shweta wrote, "I'm truly honoured to be a part of this project,not only because of it's one of a kind story line but also the fact that it pushed me out of my comfort zone, right from chopping my hair to portraying the kind of intimacy and vulnerability that I didn't think I was courageous enough to show, and I didn't make it easy.
 I cried, a lot , felt anxious every single day but there's irrefutably no other team of people that could've pushed me more effectively."